Traditions, Myths & Stories

 Architect/designer William T. Proudfoot chose to incorporate the ancient symbols of the zodiac into the north entry floor -- classic Greek/Roman mythology for a classic-Greek/Roman-style building.
 In the 20's, the zodiac was not as well known as it is now.
 Proudfoot planned for intentional wearing away of the bronze forms by placing them above the surface of the floor - to be sculpted further by building users until, eventually, they would be the same level as the floor.
 We know that by 1929, students had decided that if you stepped on the zodiac, it was unlucky – that you'd flunk your next test.
 Rumor has it that the students created this "curse" because they liked the raised effect of the zodiac and they wanted to preserve the zodiac signs even though it went against what the architect originally intended.
 Now most students, hedging their bets, walk around.
 If you accidentally invoke the curse, you can throw a coin in the fountain to take it away!

 The original fountain was a gift from the 1937 VEISHEA Committee.
-The four sculptures by Christian Petersen were added in 1942.
+The four Maidens by Christian Petersen were added in 1941.
 Each woman figure represents one of the four seasons: East is Spring, planting corn; South is Summer, sheltering a young corn plant; West is Fall, holding the harvest; North is Winter, nursing a child.
 Over the years, all kinds of things have ended up in the fountain: soap, dye, fish (including piranhas), coins... and of course, all sorts of people.
+However, these things can be very problematic for our iconic Fountain of the Four Seasons.
+We encourage all to play a part in protecting Iowa State's artistic heritage.
+Please do not put objects or people in the fountain!

 The Ghost & the Gold Star Hall